identifiers-org/cmd-iaso/README.md

 ```
 Note that this will also install all of the dependencies into your current Python environment.
 To create some isolation, you can use a [Python virtual environment](https://docs.python.org/3/tutorial/venv.html) and install `cmd-iaso` in there.

-This installation is the most user-friendly as it takes care of any installation dependencies the package has automatically.
+This installation is the most user-friendly as it takes care of any installation dependencies the package has automatically, including `athena` analysis.
+Therefore, this method requires Rust to be installed in your `PATH`.
 For more control over this, use the installation based on Python setuptools described below.

 ### Python setuptools
 To install the `iaso` package and `cmd-iaso` tool directly into your Python implementation, you can make direct use of the `setup.py` script: